5 Solutions To Your Cash Flow Problems

 If cash flow problems are putting a strain on your business, you may want to consider refinancing any existing assets to help you free up working capital.

 How could refinancing assets help your cash flow problems?

 Firstly, refinancing is usually only available for those assets which the business owns outright.
 However, some opportunities to borrow against the equity of the financed equipment may be available to you – ask your provider about all your options before you settle on a solution to your cash flow problems.

 Your provider will then be able to lend against the value of the asset, helping you to free up the working capital tied up in your existing business equipment.
 Monthly repayments can then be organised so you can repay the provider at a steady, manageable rate.

-When your business’s cashflow problems require a quick, simple solution, refinancing existing assets could provide you with a quick cash injection.
+When your business’s cash flow problems require a quick, simple solution, refinancing existing assets could provide you with a fast cash injection.
 Unlike traditional lenders who may only provide finance solutions on brand new machinery, those who provide a refinancing option can use the asset itself as security, so that you can receive much needed cash within a matter of days.

 4. Invoice financing that releases cash when you need it